-But eliminating that much debt in a relatively short period of time wasn’t simply a matter of moving to a tiny house.
-“It was a lot of work,” Claudia said.
-But tiny living played a big role in the Pennington’s debt freedom.
+Still, tiny living played a big role in the Penningtons’ debt freedom.
 “If we hadn’t downsized, we’d still be in debt,” she said.
 “It’s made a tremendous difference.”

-They had racked up $36,079 in student loan debt and took out a $156,013 mortgage to buy their 1,500-square foot home.
-The Penningtons’ credit card debt ballooned to more than $16,515 because they used credit to pay for home remodeling projects — and plenty of other stuff they now realize they didn’t need.
+They had racked up $36,079 in student loan debt and taken out a $156,013 mortgage to buy their 1,500-square-foot home.
+The Penningtons’ credit card debt had ballooned to more than $16,515 because they used credit to pay for home remodeling projects — and plenty of other things they now realize they didn’t need.

 They Maxed Out Their Credit Cards for the Last Time

-Earlier, they had bought a camper for $10,000 using a credit card cash-advance check with a low promotional interest rate.
+Earlier, Claudia and Garrett had bought a camper for $10,000 using a credit card cash-advance check with a low promotional interest rate.
 In March 2015 — with just eight months left of the promotional rate — they realized they wouldn’t be able to afford their monthly credit card payments once the low rate expired, Claudia said.

-It wasn’t the first time they had been in this situation and when it had happened before, they vowed it wouldn’t again — but it did.
+It wasn’t the first time the couple had been in this situation, and they had vowed it wouldn’t happen again — but it did.
 At that point, they realized they needed to change their ways.

 By April 2015, they had formed a plan to pay off the $204,971.31 in debt they owed at that time.
 “Once we identified we were living above our means and all our money was going into our house, we decided to downsize,” Garrett said.

 They didn’t move immediately, though.
-First, they focused on paying off their more than $16,000 in credit card debt before the promotional rate ended.
+First, they focused on paying off their $16,000-plus credit card debt before the promotional rate ended.

 During that time, they also were setting aside money to buy a plot of land where they could build a tiny house.
 They paid $3,500 in cash for what they called the “cheapest plot of land that was buildable” — a 0.06-acre lot in an up-and-coming neighborhood.